Course Outline

 This is a paired activity

 This assessment involves the preparation of an organisational flowchart for mapping a KPI from a sport of your choice.
-The format of the flowchart will be discussed in the first few weeks of semester.
+The format of the flowchart will be discussed in the first few weeks of trimester.

 Criteria: